 South Africa – uKhahlamba Drakensberg Park

-We exit Lesotho and travel through the sandstone cliffs of Golden Gate, our destination is the mountains of the Drakensberg.
+We exit Lesotho and travel through the sandstone cliffs of Golden Gate.
+Our destination is the mountains of the Drakensberg.
 Running the length of the Kwazulu-Natal province, the Ukuhlamba Drakensberg Park is a UNESCO recognised world heritage site.
-Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberge, meaning ‘dragon mountains’, these towering mountains are hikers paradise and worthy of exploration.
+Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberge, meaning ‘dragon mountains’, these towering mountains are a hiker’s paradise and worthy of exploration.

 UKhahlamba Drakensberg Park

-We set out this morning for a lengthy hike, along our way we will have the opportunity to view examples of San rock art with a local guide.
+We set out this morning for a lengthy hike.
+Along our way we will have the opportunity to view examples of San rock art with a local guide at Battle Cave.
 While we encourage everyone to make the most of the day in mountains, we may offer separate options depending on the activity level of the group.
 With a number of trails available we can ensure that we cater to every need, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.

 It’s all downhill as we leave the mountain scenery en route to the Kwazulu Natal Coast.
 On the 5th August 1962, police waved down a car on a lonely country road in KwaZulu-Natal.
 At the wheel was Nelson Mandela.
 He was arrested and spent 27 years in prison.
 Today you will have the opportunity to visit this historic capture site, marked by an impressive sculpture in honour of “Madiba”.
 We will also stop at the Howick Falls to listen to the power of the falls and take some photos at the view point.
-Then it’s onto the bustling city of Durban is South Africa’s largest port and well-known surfing destination.
-We stay in the city centre this evening and may sample some Indian cuisine and enjoy this coastal city’s vibrant nightlife
+Then it’s onto the bustling city of Durban is South Africa’s largest port where your tour will come to an end in the city.

 - Limited Availability